carlosjedwab/python-checkers/README.md

 ## How it works
 1. The game makes use of OPP, and each class is responsable for a different set of game functions.
-2. The game make use of a game state machine, making its comprehension and expention a lot easier.
+2. The game makes use of a game state machine, making its comprehension and expantion a lot easier.
 3. The GameWrapper object has a Checker object, which has a Board object, which has a list of Piece objects.
 4. Each object's function is explained with more depth in their respective file.

 ## Extra notes
 1. Due to time restrictions, only a few test cases were implemented.
 2. With more time, implementations such as a "play again" button and a more complete unit test would have been implemented.
-3. No "how to make a checkers game" tutorial was used during the development of the codes.
+3. No "how to make a checkers game" tutorial were used during the development of the codes.

 ## References
 https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation